 I’m Andreas.
 For over a decade I have been advising businesses on how to do business in Germany.
 I’d be happy to call you and answer any questions about setting up your business in a founder-friendly way.

 Until recently, it was nearly impossible to take advantage of the ingenious concept of a holding structure when founding a business, especially for SMEs.
 The costs of establishing a holding structure with two or more business were, for the most part, unnecessarily high.
 In addition, no entrepreneur wanted to set up two GmbHs requiring €25,000 in share capital each.

 But ever since Limited Companies conquered the German market between 2003 and 2006 and led to the appearance of the limited liability UG – a German alternative to the UK form Ltd. on 1 November 2008 (Bundesgesetzblatt 2008, Part I, No. 48, p.
 2026), the use of holdings structures is no longer reserved for large corporations.

 A holding structure always consists of at least two companies: a parent company and a subsidiary.
 The parent company is designated as the holding company.
 The holding company often holds 100 per cent of its subsidiary, but holding fewer shares is also possible.

-When it comes to internet start-ups or tech companies where multiple founders have joined together, the shares of the subsidiary held often equal 10 to 50 percent.
+When it comes to internet start-ups or tech companies where multiple founders have joined together, the shares of the subsidiary held often equal 10-50%.
 This results from the founders/shareholders forming their own holding companies that hold shares in the operating company